 - The laws around VPN usage are largely to prohibit online behavior harmful to the community.

 As Article 9 of the Federal Decree-Law No. 5/2012 on Combating Cyber Crimes states, whoever uses a fraudulent computer network protocol address by using a false address or a third-party address by any other means for the purpose of committing a crime or preventing its discovery shall be punished.

 The article warrants imprisonment and a fine of no less than 500,000 AED and not exceeding 2,000,000 AED.

 NordVPN is an online security app.
 It keeps you private and secure online by encrypting your traffic and hiding your IP address along with your location.
 To switch your location, all you need to do is connect to any country of your choice from the in-app menu.
-There are 59 countries to choose from and over 5,000 servers.
+There are more than 5,000 servers in 59 countries to choose from.
 You can also take advantage of NordVPN Threat Protection, which protects your device from malware, and blocks malicious websites.

 Here’s how to access your favorite content while abroad:

 - Get a VPN subscription.
 You can find NordVPN subscription plans here.

 - Download the NordVPN app to your device.